 What Are Veneers?

 A veneer is a thin layer of porcelain that encloses the front of a tooth.
-Because veneers are solely cosmetic, they are only applied on the exposed teeth in the front portion of the mouth rather than the back of your mouth.
+Because veneers are solely cosmetic, they are only applied to the exposed teeth in the front portion of the mouth rather than the back of your mouth.
 Your Carstairs dentist will take imprints of the teeth and the veneers will be produced specifically for each tooth.

 Teeth Whitening VS Veneers: What Dental Issues Can They Solve?